HTTPArchive/wappalyzer/README.md

 <br>

-**[Wappalyzer](https://www.wappalyzer.com) identifies technologies on websites, such as CMS, web frameworks, ecommerce platforms, JavaScript libraries, analytics tools and [more](https://www.wappalyzer.com/technologies).**
+[Wappalyzer](https://www.wappalyzer.com) identifies technologies on websites, such as CMS, web frameworks, ecommerce platforms, JavaScript libraries, analytics tools and [more](https://www.wappalyzer.com/technologies).

+> [!IMPORTANT]
+> Wappalyzer is now closed source.
+This is a fork from the last open-source version and is used for the monthly HTTP Archive crawl.
+This repo is **not** used for the Wappalyzer browser extension, which is now also closed source.

 ## Prerequisites